Current Job Opportunities

 Reports to: Clinical & Social Services Director

-On a limited basis provide individual psychotherapy, including assessment, diagnosis (using the DSM-5), and treatment planning, to support the mental health and well-being of adults participating in the Transgender Wellness Program (approximately 4 clients).
+Provide individual psychotherapy, including assessment, diagnosis (using the DSM-5), and treatment planning, to support the mental health and wellbeing of LGBT youth and adults.

-Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned to in-school and drop-in center groups in conjunction with Clinical Director.
+Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned groups in conjunction with Clinical Director.
 Provide effective and timely coaching, feedback and intervention to co-facilitators as needed.

 Prepare and submit regular and timely documentation of services as required by funders, Communities In Schools, and the Clinical Director.

 Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services.